How might we create the environment for students to be collaborative, creative and curious learners?

 Professional learning today must utilise “the same principles that determine effective student learning. . . collaborative, enquiry-focused, and addressing authentic professional problems” (OECD, 2018 ‘Teachers as designers of Learning Environments”)

-This suite of modules is aimed at equipping and supporting teachers to facilitate future-focused learning.
+This suite of modules is aimed at equipping and supporting teachers to plan and implement future-focused approaches to learning.
 The modules are interactive and hands-on, employing professional learning principles which correlate with effective student learning: collaborative, hands-on, enquiry-focused, and address authentic professional problems.

 Output: “Learning is…”